sarscov2-phylodynamics/sarscov2-phylodynamics.github.io/_posts/2020-04-07-washington-March-21.md

 ![plot of chunk Rt]({{ site.url }}/assets/20200407-224200-8b69aea1/Rt.png)

 *Figure 3: Reproduction number through time.
-The dashed line indicates the date of last sample in Washington in this analysis.*
+The vertical dashed line indicates the date of last sample in Washington in this analysis.*

 Reproduction number at last sample (2020-03-21): **2.39 [0.419-2.9]** median [95% CrI]